-Section 211 of the Second Chance Act (P.L.
-110-199) authorizes grants to nonprofit organizations (including faith-based, tribal, and community organizations) to provide mentoring and other transitional services, family programming, and employment assistance to help juvenile ex-offenders transition successfully from out-of-home placement and incarceration to the community.
-This program supports the implementation and delivery of transitional/reentry services that include one-to-one, group, and peer mentoring services to offenders who are young fathers.
-Transitional services include a broad range of activities, including providing case management, targeting offender needs that affect recidivism, supporting comprehensive services to promote responsible fatherhood and family engagement, and implementing strategies that enhance the life skills and future of young fathers and their families.
-To aid in the reentry planning and service coordination, OJJDP will require a formal partnership with the out-of-home placement and juvenile correctional agency/facility in which youth are returning from and the agency supervising youth in the community, which may or may not be the same agency.
-For the purpose of this solicitation, mentoring is a structured relationship between an adult or trained peer and one or more young fathers.
-Applicants should demonstrate a strong partnership between the mentoring organization and the department/entity for the state/local/tribal secure confinement facility or facilities holding the identified target population.
+This program supports the implementation and delivery of transitional/reentry services that include one-to-one, group, and peer mentoring services to justice-involved youth who are fathers and mothers.
+Transitional services include a broad range of activities, including providing case management, assessing risk factors and strengths that affect recidivism, substance abuse treatment, and other supporting comprehensive services to promote responsible parenting and family engagement, and implementing strategies that enhance the life skills and future of young fathers and mothers and their families.
+To aid in the reentry planning and service coordination, OJJDP will require a formal partnership with the juvenile or adult correctional agency/facility from which youth are returning and the agency supervising youth in the community, which may or may not be the same agency.
+For the purpose of this solicitation, mentoring is a structured relationship between an adult or trained peer and one or more young fathers or mothers.
+Applicants should demonstrate a strong partnership between the mentoring organization and the department/entity for the state/ local/tribal secure confinement facility or facilities holding the identified target population.